kolide/launcher/docs/systemd.md

 sudo journalctl -u launcher.service -f
 ```

-If running launcher for tests purposes and using local or insecure certificates, include the option `--insecure`.
+If running launcher for tests purposes, using local or insecure certificates, include the option `--insecure`.

 ## Making changes
 Sometimes you'll need to update the systemd unit file defining the service.
 To do that, first open `/etc/systemd/system/launcher.service` in a text editor, and make your modifications.